 Does Singularity support containers that require GPUs?

 Yes.
-Many users run GPU dependant code within Singularity containers.
+Many users run GPU-dependent code within Singularity containers.
 The

 --nv option allows you to leverage host GPUs without installing

 system level drivers into your container.
 See the

 Singularity is using standard container principals and methods so if you are leveraging any kernel version specific or external patches/module functionality (e.g. OFED), then yes there maybe kernel dependencies you will need to consider.

 Luckily most people that would hit this are people that are using Singularity to inter-operate with an HPC (High Performance Computing) system where there are highly tuned interconnects and file systems you wish to make efficient use of.
 In this case, See the documentation of MPI with Singularity.